Colleen Lanne: 2004 Olympic silver medal

 While training for the 2004 Olympics, Lanné moved to Orange County and swam with the Irvine Novaquatics where she was managed by outstanding Coach Dave Salo, formerly with University of Southern California.
 She supported herself during her Olympic training with an endorsement from Speedo.
 Prior to the Olympic Trials, her best time in the 100-meter had been 55.20.
 In Long Beach, California, on July 12, 2004, Lanné qualified for the 2004 U.S. Olympic team in the 4×100-meter freestyle relay after finishing sixth in the 100-meter freestyle with a time of 55.40, edging out former Olympian Lindsay Benko who swam a 55.63.
 Olympian Kara Lynn Joyce won the trial with a 54.38.

 She earned a silver medal at the 2004 Summer Olympics in Athens, by swimming for the second-place U.S. team in the preliminary heats of the women's 4×100-meter freestyle relay.
-The U.S. 4x100 relay team finished the finals with a time of 3:36.39, around 1.54 seconds after the Australian team that took the gold, though Lanne did not swim in the final heat.
+The U.S. 4x100 relay team finished the finals with a time of 3:36.39, around 1.54 seconds after the Australian team that took the gold, Lanne did not swim in the final heat.

-After the Olympics, she married John Cox, a UCLA business school graduate whom she began dating around 2002.

 Honors

 Colleen Lanne Cox was a 2014 inductee into the University of Texas Sports Hall of Fame.
-She was married and living in Austin at the time with two children.
+She lives in Austin with two children.